Saquib764/parallaxScroll/README.md

       yOffset: 0
   });

 Except 'image' all other parameters are optional.
-To set image path through HTML use following markup-
+To set image path through HTML use data attribute to pass image path - data-image = "images/img0.jpg".

-<div class="scroll" data-image='images/knowUs.jpg'> Your page content </div>